-These are some of my favourite reference materials that I’ve read, listened to, or used to learn new skills and stay up to date.
+These are some of my favourite reference materials that I’ve read to learn new skills and stay up to date.
+While the focus of my blog is mostly technical, this section focuses more on the soft skills that are needed to convey that technical knowledge.

 Clean Code is one of those books that every developer must read at least once.
 The concepts within are easy to apply and should be second nature for any experienced developer.